JamboBuenna/nbs-assessment/README.md

 ---
 # Tools

+## Swagger docs
+Swagger documentation can be found at /api-docs

 ---
 # Improvements

-## server
+## Server

 * Add DTO file & models
   * Having an in & out model will allow me to put validation on the route
-* Remove service code from the router
+* Remove service code from the router, as router should be simpler
-* Optimise logic
-* Dockerise the app
+* Production ready the app
-  * If I was making this production ready I would remove tools such as nodemon which is a development tool rather than a production tool
+  * If I was making this production ready I would remove tools such as nodemon which is a development tool rather than a production tool & dockerise it.

 ## CI/CD

 * Use IAC to spool up an environment
 * Implement a CI/CD scripts.

-## Swagger docs
-Swagger documentation can be found at /docs

 ## Testing